jotd666/GameRelocs/Infestation/scripts/readme.txt

 - build manually to create the missing labels manually
 - run with watchpoints in the chipmem code zone to find remaining accesses/tables

-still to do: no (c) 1990 text at startup crash when launching game compute "unrelocs"
+still to do:
+compute "unrelocs" for real fastmem inventory of objects: crashes play more / use trainer to reach further levels start text too fast